 Don’t look down

-Peter Murrell’s days are over.
-He has no friends to count on, and no one is sure if his wife will come to his aid, not even his wife.
+Peter Murrell’s days of respected contribution are over.
+His reputation is tainted, petty and untrustworthy.
+He has no friends to count on.
 Anybody married any time knows that puts an intolerable strain on a marriage.
 Something has to give.
-The recent clean-out of sociopaths and rank amateurs from the SNP’s National ‘Expectorate’ Council has left him vulnerable.
-The Holyrood inquiry leaves him damaged, without a packet of sticking plasters to cover his wounds.
+The recent clean-out of liars and rank amateurs from the SNP’s National ‘Expectorate’ Council has left him vulnerable.
+He will need to shore up that breach.
+The Holyrood inquiry leaves him damaged.
 His impersonal style has been his undoing.

-The respected SNP MP for East Lothian, Kenny MacAskill agrees, Peter Murrell’s “days are numbered.”
+The respected MP for East Lothian, (now an ALBA MP) Kenny MacAskill agrees, Peter Murrell’s “days are numbered.”
 Such change “can only be a good thing” because “the impetus came from recent internal elections, which had been a vote against the management of the party”.
-(MacAskills full opinion will be published in Scotland Left Review this weekend.)

-Without Peter Murrell, with a new NEC hungry for a fresh approach to independence, without civil servants playing naughty pranksters from St Trinians, Nicola Sturgeon is liable to consider managing the coronavirus pandemic her top achievement, and finding an honorable exit the best solution, a dignified solution, to let another more able politician take the people of Scotland to the promised land.
+Without Peter Murrell, without civil servants playing naughty pranksters from St Trinians, before long, Nicola Sturgeon is liable to consider managing the coronavirus pandemic her best achievement, and finding an honorable exit the best solution, a dignified solution, to let another more able politician take the people of Scotland to the promised land.

 Now is the time to gather together people who share the vision of one nation – free.

 I like Peter A Bell but he commends the writing by Gareth then at the end he has a kick at his balls which failed miserably I did laugh at Gareth’s reply though.